OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 The runbooks can now be shared across teams.
 This means monitoring can be done at an organization level rather than individually on local machines.

-Go to the task log to see the `underwwater-service` you just created.
-You will see an IP address under **External IP**.
+Go to the task log to see the `underwater-service` you just created.
+Find the IP address under **External IP**.
 Enter this address into a browser address bar and you'll see the Octopus underwater app.

 ![Octopus Underwater App](octopus-underwater-app.png)